fensals/fensals/README.md

 - 👋 Hi, I’m @fensals
-- 👀 I’m interested in anything on Data Analytics and Machine Learning
+- 👀 I’m interested in Data Analysis and Data Science
 - 🌱 Python - R - SQL - PowerBI - Tableau -Excel
-- 💞️ I’m looking to collaborate on Machine Learning and Artificial Intelligence projects, especially those that are  Fintech and finance related.
+- 💞️ I’m looking to collaborate on Data analysis, Visualizations and ML/AI projects, especially those that are  Fintech and finance related.
 - 📫 you can reach me via mail : fensalsdx@gmail.com